Outliers001/stockproject/README.md

-# Predicting Stock Movement by the Application of Machine Learning and Deep Learning Algorithms
+# Deep Learning Approach in Predicting Stock Price and A Comparison with Traditional Machine Learning Algorithms
 Md.
 Shakil Sikder, Department of Statistics, BSMRSTU

 ## Abstruct